fortsnek9348/Cv4MiniEngine/BUILDING.md

 * Header-only: stb (for DXT compression)
 * Header-only: https://github.com/pybind/pybind11/releases/tag/v2.9.2 (version must support Python 2.7)

-Cv4MiniEngine also depends on the FAStar respository.
-Clone that at project root.
+Cv4MiniEngine also depends on the FAStar repository, as a submodule.

 On Linux, you will likely need to build SFML 3, Python 2.7, and NFD.
 Remember to build AND install (install to anywhere).